familab/LabTasks/README.md

 # LabTasks
 Laptop Room:
   - Toekicks - Toe Kick hardware is sitting on the floor in Biohacking room.
 Needs to be cut to size and attached to the legs of the cabinet
+  - Trash microwave, replace it with old one from old lab.

 Classroom:
   - Display shelf